drmarcogir/bioenergybiodiversity/README.md

 ### 2. Python code (Jupyter Notebook)
 - **Folder Name:** `notebooks`
-- **Description:** This folder contains Jupyter notebooks (.ipynb files) that focus on the extraction of percentages of bioenergy for the top fraction of the landscape.
+- **Description:** This folder contains Jupyter notebooks (.ipynb files) that focus on the calculation of Mha of bioenergy inside and ouside protected areas within the most important areas for biodiversity (top 17% of pixels and top 30% of pixels).
+Calculations were performed using Google Earth Engine via the Python API.

 ### 3. Figures
 - **Folder Name:** `figures`